Bromus brevis

-Bromus brevis, is a species of brome grass endemic also known by the common name as pampus brome.
+Bromus brevis, is a species of brome grass endemic also known by the common names pampus brome (English), cebadilla pampeana and cebadilla de la sierra (Spanish - Argentina), and by the indigenous name lanku kachu (Ranquel).
 It was described by German botanist and zoologist Christian Gottfried Daniel Nees von Esenbeck in 1854 in Synopsis plantarum glumacearum.

 It is endemic to central and southwest Argentina, and introduced and naturalised in New Zealand and Australia.

 B. brevis is one of several species in the Bromus catharticus complex within the Bromus section Ceratochloa, all of which are hexaploids with the chromosome count 2n=42.

 Description

 Bromus brevis is an annual to perennial grass with short, stiffly erect narrow, pubescent-leaved tufts, up to 30-75cm.
 It usually has short panicle inflorescences (8-15cm), born on erect culms.
 Spikelets are 1-2 cm, ovate-oblong, with light bicoloured yellowish-green florets.
 Lemmas are 7-9-nerved, with very short, silky, appressed hairs, and are awnless, mucronate, or have short awns (0.5-0.8mm).

+The distribution of Bromus brevis overlaps entirely with Bromus catharticus.
+From that species, it can be distinguished by its compact spikelet borne on short pedicels (1.5-5 mm long), on erect panicles.
+Spikelets are 9-24 mm long, often have awnless or mucronate lemmas, or have awns shorter than 3 mm.

 Distribution

-The native range in Argentina is in the Pampean, Monte, and Patagonian biogeographical provinces.
+The native range of Bromus brevis in Argentina is in the political provinces Buenos Aires, Chubut, Córdoba, Entre Ríos, La Pampa, Mendoza, Neuquén, Río Negro, San Juan, San Luis, Santa Cruz and Tucumán.
+These states are found within the Pampean, Monte, and Patagonian biogeographical provinces.

-It is also introduced and naturalised to the South Island of New Zealand and the Australian states of New South Wales, Tasmania, and Victoria.
+B. brevis is also introduced and naturalised to the South Island of New Zealand and the Australian states of New South Wales, Tasmania, and Victoria.
+It is also listed as adventive in Europe, with records in the United Kingdom, Spain, Belgium, and Netherlands.

+Naturalised area

+In New Zealand, the oldest B. brevis record was collected in 1958 in Raggedy Range, Central Otago.
+It has since been found in Canterbury (near Amberley and Lincoln), and localised in Central Otago.

+In Australia, B. brevis is found in the Northern, Central, and Southern Tablelands, as well as the North-Western and Central-Western Slopes, and in Eastern Tasmania.

+Habitat

+Bromus brevis is a xeric plant (a plant that grows in dry habitats) from 0-2600 m.a.s.l, often found on sandy riverbanks and slopes.
+It is sometimes found on forest margins and permanent polyphytic meadows in the semi-arid Pampas and Puna grasslands.

+In New Zealand, its habitat is described as roadsides and waste ground.
+Similarly, in Australia it is described as growing in disturbed areas, especially on granitic soils.

+Associated species

+B. brevis is recorded as codominant with Cynodon dactylon in alleyways within pear orchards in Patagonia.

+In Bahia Blanca, Argentina, B. brevis grows in communities of Chañar (Geoffroea decorticans) treeland, with Medicago minima, Bromus hordeaceus, Hordeum murinum, Hordeum pusillum, and Lolium multiflorum.